Waiting Alone: Release

 The film debuted at the 2004 Tokyo International Film Festival and was released in theaters in China in 2005.

 Waiting Alone was acquired for international distribution in 2006 by Arclight Films, and subsequently became available on streamer platforms worldwide, including Amazon Prime.

 Reception

-Excellent reviews and strong word-of-mouth made this independent film a cult hit in China, where it was embraced by millennial audiences.
+Positive reviews and word-of-mouth made this independent film a cult hit in China, where it was embraced by millennial audiences.
 The film also remains the highest-rated romantic comedy from China on Douban and other review sites (as of 2025), resonating deeply with an entire generation of Chinese audiences.

 New Cinema Magazine called it "The funniest Chinese-language film of 2005!"
 Variety wrote: "Waiting Alone provides honest laughter and touching moments as it invades the modern romantic comedy turf of Woody Allen and Nora Ephron. … All thesps show good comic timing, and Xia [Yu] is especially good as the lovelorn Chen and Gong Beibi also impresses as [Jing]. ...Will leave the cinema with a joyous bang."